-Carom seeds or Ajwain as it is called in Hindi is a spice that is indigenous to Indian cuisine.
+Carom seeds or ajwain seeds as it is called in Hindi is a spice that is indigenous to Indian cuisine.

-Popularly used in making many Indian vegetarian dishes, this spice somehow has not yet gained the ‘Superfood’ tag as Turmeric has, although both spices have similar if not the same medicinal benefits.
+Popularly used in many Indian vegetarian dishes, especially for making tadkas or added to fried food items this spice somehow has not yet gained the ‘superfood’ tag as Turmeric, although both spices have similar if not the same medicinal benefits.

-Ajwain or carom seeds carry a load full of nutrients, vitamins, minerals and fibre that helps to cure and ward off many diseases.
+Rich in nutrients, vitamins, minerals and fibre, ajwain has been used in Ayurveda to help cure and ward off many diseases.

-Even though this spice may be new to you, their use in cooking is fairly straightforward.
+Even though ajwain spice may be new to you, the use of carom seeds in cooking is fairly straightforward.